PutraRohaizad/dea-assignment/README.md

+# DeaAssignment

+This project was to build login page , registration page and home page with mysql database.

-# nodejs-mysql-authentication
+# Framework
-A simple login and register using nodejs, mysql, and jwt token
+Angular and nodejs.